 The Associated Press reports that the initiative—dubbed the United States Canada Council for the Advancement of Women Business Leaders-Female Entrepreneurs—came after Trudeau's office spoke to the White House about joining forces on the cause, and will be announced at a roundtable the two leaders are participating in on Monday.

 It's unclear exactly what will be proposed Monday by the two leaders, with the White House official only saying that Trump's goal was to "focus on ensuring women enter and stay in the workforce and addressing barriers facing female entrepreneurs."
+But it will be interesting to see how the meeting goes down considering Trump's history of vile and offensive remarks about women and female leaders (and his treatment of them in the workplace), which have stood in stark contrast to that of Trudeau—who has proudly called himself a "feminist" in the past and has a Cabinet that's 50 percent female.

 Follow Jake Kivanc on Twitter.